nycmeshnet/docs/content/hardware/config.md

   * Run After Reset: flash/nycmesh-omni-####.rsc (click the popup on the right to select this)
   * Apply
 7. The Omnitik will now reboot.
 If it plays some beeps, ending with a short tune [Kernkraft 400](https://www.youtube.com/watch?v=gbcG2TI4GBk), the configuration was a success!
 8. Port 1 is now a LAN port but still POE IN, port 5 is now a WAN port and you can plug a LiteBeam into it.
 Ports 1, 2, 3 and 4 can be used as LAN ports to run cables down to apartments.

+The Omnitik IP address has changed to a 10.69.x.x address.
+This is generated from the node number, e.g. for node 1234 the IP address will be 10.69.12.34

 **5. Change the Password**